isomerpages/ura-lkywcp/_apply/2a-stage-a.md

 permalink: /stage-a/
 third_nav_title: Nominations
 image: /images/nominations/2024-stage-a.png
-description: Nominations for the Lee Kuan Yew World City Prize 2024 are closed
+description: Nominations for the LKY World City Prize 2026 will open soon!
-published: false
+published: true
 ---

 #### **Instructions**

-Nominations closed.
+Nominations for the 2026 Prize will open soon.
 The Prize is **<mark>awarded to cities only</mark>**.

 #### **Interested cities – please read the following**